Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 where $\chi$ is the coupling strength.
-Importantly this interaction conserves the total energy (since $ [ H_0 , H_{\text{int}}]=0$) which guarantees that energy can be exchanged even in the weak coupling regime.
+This interaction conserves the total energy (since $ [ H_0 , H_{\text{int}}]=0$), which guarantees that energy can be exchanged even in the weak coupling regime.

-We are interested in the steady-state behavior of the collector, i.e. the regime where $\dot{\rho}_{\ms{C}} = 0$.
-Specifically, we would like to understand the effect of the collector on the output environment $\ms{B}_z$.
-To do so, it will be useful to follow the approach of Ref. \cite{Brunner2012}.
-Specifically, the idea is to describe the effect of the machine as producing a virtual qubit and putting it in thermal contact with the output environment.
-By characterizing the temperature of this virtual qubit, called the virtual temperature, we will capture the effect of the machine on the outuput environment.
+\chg{We want to understand the effect of the collector on the output environment $\ms{B}_z$ in the steady-state regime, i.e. when $\dot{\rho}_{\ms{C}} = 0$.
+To do so, we will follow the approach of Ref. \cite{Brunner2012}, which is summarized in Sec. \ref{sec:three_qubits} and visualized in Fig. \ref{fig:virtual_qubit}.}

-First, note that from the form of the interaction Hamiltonian $H_{\text{int}}$, we see that there are only two states of the machine that take an active role in the steady-state dynamics.
-These are simply the two states that have the same energy discussed above.
-Now let us think of the three-qubit system as a machine part, comprising the first two qubit $\ms{C}_0$ and $\ms{C}_1$, and a target qubit $\ms{C}_z$.
-The effect of the machine part on the target is to thermalize it with a virtual qubit characterized by the following two levels:
+First, note that from the form of the interaction Hamiltonian $H_{\text{int}}$, we see that there are only two states of the machine that \chg{exchange energy in} the steady-state dynamics.
+These are simply the two states \chg{we discussed above} that have the same energy.
+Now let us think of the three-qubit system as \chg{a machine comprising the first two qubits $\ms{C}_0$ and $\ms{C}_1$ and the target qubit $\ms{C}_z$.
+The effect of the machine is to thermalize the target qubit $\ms{C}_z$ with a virtual qubit characterized by the two levels:}